 Before you start digging to plant something or move something, it’s a good idea to do a quick check with your local municipality to see if you’re about to encounter some very expensive-to-fix infrastructure elements like utility lines.
 In most cases, there’s a number you can call to check whether digging is okay in a given spot or not.
 This is also vital because sometimes you can get charged a hefty fine for damaging city property.
 Plus, having a team of professionals come in to dig everything up and repair or replace might totally destroy your garden.
 You might have to start over from ground zero.

 Anyone who works in photography, cinematography, or art will tell you that composition involves things of various heights.
-One way to elevate the appearance of your garden is to litter it with plants of different heights, including fruit trees that blossom in the spring and climbing plants that wind around whatever you place them next to.
+One way to elevate the appearance of your garden is to litter it with plants of different heights, including fruit trees that blossom in the spring and climbing plants that wind around whatever you place them next to, [or when planting in flower boxes].
 This can create depth and dimension in your space and fill the whole area with vibrant color.
 Vines also have the added benefit of looking very pretty in the winter, even if they’re not blooming.

 Standard lawn grass is terrible for the environment.
 Monocropping is always bad news, plus this kind of grass doesn’t flower to support local pollinators.
 Couple that with how its growth is minimized, resulting in far fewer root systems pulling carbon out of the air than ideal, and you have a recipe for a negative impact.
 Look for flowering, ground-covering plants if you want lots of space with shorter life on it, and also consider more flower beds scattered throughout.
 As a bonus, this will radically reduce the time it takes to tend to your lawn.